lisu1222/The-Battle-of-Neighborhoods-New-York-Hospital-Bed-Density/README.md

 [Selenium](https://www.selenium.dev/) is a framework which is designed to automate test for web applications.
 It can be used to control the browser interactions automatically such as link clicks and form submissions.

-In our case of collecting NYC Hospital Data ([hospital_beds.csv](https://github.com/lisu1222/The-Battle-of-Neighborhoods-New-York-Hospital-Density/blob/master/data_output/hospital_beds.csv)), we need a click on the target webpage to upfold the 'Bed Types' table for fetching, selenuium is suitable in this scenario.
+In our case of collecting NYC Hospital Beds Data ([hospital_beds.csv](https://github.com/lisu1222/The-Battle-of-Neighborhoods-New-York-Hospital-Density/blob/master/data_output/hospital_beds.csv)), we need a click on the target webpage to upfold the 'Bed Types' table for fetching, selenuium is suitable in this scenario.
 The cleaned dataframe looks like this:

 ![](https://github.com/lisu1222/The-Battle-of-Neighborhoods-New-York-Hospital-Density/blob/master/image_output/1.png)